Broken Expectations: The Effects of Modelling Assumptions on the Inferred Dark Matter Distribution in the Milky Way's

 Fig.~\ref{fig:for_car_dens} show the results for Carina and Fornax, which have relatively low orbital eccentricity in both potentials, with orbits close to circular.
 For this reason, these galaxies have bound stars extending further out than the rest of our sample, with $\sim$8~kpc for Fornax and $\sim$2~kpc for Carina.
-While this is further out than the samples of data used by \citet{Read2_2019}, in Section~\ref{sec:iso_scp} of the Appendix, we will show that limiting the maximum radius of data produces consistent results.
+While this is further out than the samples of data used by \citet{Read2_2019}, in Supplementary Materials, we show that limiting the maximum projected radius of data produces consistent results.
 For Fornax in the `light' and `heavy' potential, the density is underestimated in the inner regions and overestimated near the half-light radius (black dashed line).
 This introduces a pattern that we will see in the remainder of our results.
-We note that such behaviour has been seen in the {\sc GravSphere} method before when modelling Plummer-like stellar distributions inside cuspy haloes, especially with radially rising anisotropy \citep{Read_2017, breaking_beta}.
-The origin of this discrepancy is not fully clear, but we have confirmed that this is not due to tidal effects modifying the outer profile.
+We note that such behaviour has been seen in the {\sc GravSphere} method before when modelling Plummer-like stellar distributions inside cuspy haloes, particularly with a high number of stellar tracers \citep{Read_2017, breaking_beta}.
+We have confirmed that this is not due to the permitted range of dark matter density log-slopes $\gamma$.
 We have tested this by modifying the priors of the broken power-law model to allow slopes as steep as $\gamma=5$.
-While this improved the fit to the outer profile in dwarfs that are particularly affected by tides, the fit to the inner profile did not improve and the bias near the half-light radius remained.
-Truncating the sample of stellar particles to the inner 2~kpc in the case of Fornax worsened the fit in the `light' potential, with the bias in the inner slope remaining.
-In the `heavy' potential, however, this improved the recovery of the central density.
+While this improved the fit to the outer profile in dwarfs that are particularly affected by tides, the fit to the inner profile did not improve, and the bias near the half-light radius remained.
+Truncating the sample of stellar particles to the inner 2~kpc in the case of Fornax did not significantly improve the fit in the `light' potential in the outer regions of the halo, with the bias in the inner slope remaining.
+In the `heavy' potential, however, this improved the recovery of the central density (see Supplementary Materials).